-Ocean City is a decidedly white-collar city, with fully 87.61% of the workforce employed in white-collar jobs, well above the national average.
+Ocean City is a decidedly white-collar city, with fully 86.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ocean City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Ocean City who work in teaching (12.63%), management occupations (12.59%), and sales jobs (12.39%).
+There are especially a lot of people living in Ocean City who work in management occupations (12.50%), sales jobs (11.57%), and office and administrative support (11.27%).

 Ocean City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Ocean City ranks among the highest in the nation.
-Of the 25-and-older adult population in Ocean City, 46.08% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Ocean City is one of the most well-educated cities in the nation.
+48.65% of adults in Ocean City have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in Ocean City is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Slavic languages.